 4.2.11.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:540]
+Control System Classifications(s): All Classifications; Compliance: Must [cip:540]

 The certification authority MUST accept that the controls are appropriate, effective and comply with the Protective Security Requirements (PSR) and in particular the relevant NZISM components, in order to award certification.